-The Company's ability to make principal and interest payments on borrowings under its U.S. and foreign credit facilities and its ability to fund planned capital expenditures will depend on its ability to generate cash in the future, which, to a certain extent, is subject to general economic, financial, competitive, regulatory and other conditions.
+The Company's ability to make principal and interest payments on borrowings under its U.S. and foreign credit facilities and its ability to fund planned capital expenditures will depend on its ability to generate cash in the future, which, to a certain extent, is subject to general economic, financial, competitive, regulatory (including tax) and other conditions.
 Based on its current level of operations, the Company believes that its existing cash balances and expected cash flows from operations will be sufficient to meet its operating requirements for at least the next 12 months from the date of filing.
 However, the Company may require borrowings under its credit facilities and alternative forms of financings or investments to achieve its longer-term strategic plans.

-Historically, the Company's capital expenditures have ranged between 2% and 3% of annual sales with year to year fluctuations caused by the nature and timing of specific capital projects.
-Capital expenditures totaled \$19.8 million, or 2.8% of annual sales, for the year ended December 31, 2016.
-Capital expenditures for 2017 are expected to be approximately \$17 million.
+Capital expenditures during the year ended December 31, 2017 were \$15.9 million, or 2.4% of annual sales, for the year ended December 31, 2017.
+Capital expenditures for 2018 are expected to be approximately \$17 million.
 The Company finances its annual capital requirements with funds generated from operations.